Collective #9 – Victoria St West Brunswick: Westwyck

 - Partners: 10

-In June 2018 we managed to purchase lot 1 at 490-492 Victoria Street Brunswick West, the 787 sqm vacant lot on the north eastern corner of the One Planet Living eco-village Westwyck.
+In June 2018 we purchased lot 1 at 490-492 Victoria Street Brunswick West, a 787 sqm vacant lot on the north eastern corner of the One Planet Living eco-village Westwyck.
 This site had been intended for stage 2 of the Westwyck development.

-- Firstly, we appointed Zen Architects to the project after a thorough shortlisting process.
+- appointed Zen Architects to the project after a thorough selection process.
 The collective were keen to appoint an architect with extensive experience in designing and building homes with the highest environmental performance.
 We have managed to achieve an average NatHers star rating of 8.3.

-- Secondly, we partnered with Bank Australia to finance the purchase of the property.
+- partnered with Bank Australia to assist with project financing.
 Bank Australia were keen to support this project as it aligned with their objectives of wanting to support affordable housing models and projects that will deliver outstanding environmental performance.
-In this case the aim is to achieve an equivalent of 8-star building performance.
-We are very excited about this partnership.
-To the best of our knowledge we are the first private developer that Bank Australia has funded.

 In February 2021 we received unanimous Moreland City Council support for our scheme.